HarishDubbaka/Docker-k8s/Day13/Readme.md

 ## Docker Nodes

-There are two types of nodes in Docker Swarm:

-### Manager Node

-The Manager Node is responsible for:
+A **node** is any machine that participates in the Swarm cluster.

+### Types of Nodes

+- **Manager Nodes**
+  - Manage the Swarm cluster
-- Maintaining cluster state
+  - Maintain cluster state
-- Scheduling services
+  - Schedule services
-- Exposing Swarm mode HTTP APIs

-Managers use **Raft consensus** to keep the cluster state consistent.
-For production environments, it is recommended to run **multiple manager nodes** for high availability.
+  - Assign tasks to worker nodes

+- **Worker Nodes**
+  - Run application containers
+  - Execute tasks assigned by managers
+  - Do not manage the cluster

-> ⚠️ A manager node is also a worker node by default.
+> A manager node can also act as a worker node by default.

 ---

-### Worker Node

-Worker nodes:

-- Run Docker containers
-- Execute tasks assigned by the manager
-- Do not manage cluster state

-Worker nodes communicate with the manager over HTTP APIs.

-A worker node **cannot exist without a manager**, but a manager can exist without workers.

----

-## Services in Docker Swarm
+## Docker Services

-Services can be deployed in two modes:
+A **service** defines how an application should run in the Swarm.

+A service specifies:
+- The container image to use
+- Number of container replicas
+- Networking and port configuration
+- Restart and update policies

+Docker continuously ensures that the **desired number of containers is running**.

+### Service Types

 - **Replicated Service**
   Runs a specified number of container replicas across the cluster.